davidobrien1985/davidobrien1985.github.io/blog/_posts/2013-01-07-how-to-create-a-new-software-update-group-video.md

 ---
 # Creating a new Software Update Group in ConfigMgr 2012

-This video is a demonstration of my script which I wrote in December 2012 (<a href="http://www.david-obrien.net/2012/12/02/create-a-new-software-update-group-in-configmgr/" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://www.david-obrien.net/2012/12/02/create-a-new-software-update-group-in-configmgr/', 'Create a new Software Update Group in ConfigMgr']);" >Create a new Software Update Group in ConfigMgr</a>, <a href="http://david-obrien.net/?p=532" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://david-obrien.net/?p=532', 'http://david-obrien.net/?p=532']);" target="_blank">http://david-obrien.net/?p=532</a>).
+This video is a demonstration of my script which I wrote in December 2012 ([Create a new Software Update Group in ConfigMgr](http://www.david-obrien.net/2012/12/02/create-a-new-software-update-group-in-configmgr/), [http://david-obrien.net/?p=532](http://david-obrien.net/?p=532)).

 I tweaked the script a bit in order to support some more features, which some people and I myself whished for.